pulumi/foundational-training/module-04-pulumi-import/exercises/README.md

 1. Using the outputs from the previous step, provision an EC2 workload in one of the private subnets.
 Use the `vpc_id` output to create a security group and the `private_subnet_ids` output to place the EC2 instance.
 (Simple examples of workloads would be a t3.micro instance running NGINX, or a t3.micro running SSM Systems Manager.)

-Hint: Ensure the US region used in the Pulumi Stack matches that of the VPC.
+Hint: Ensure the AWS region used in the Pulumi Stack matches that of the VPC.

 1. Finally, delete the stack with the imported resources: